JasonMorgan/JasonMorgan.github.io/_posts/2020-12-06-multi-cluster-linkerd.md

 Hey folks!
 Thanks for stopping by!
 Today I'm going to dive into using the [linkerd](https://linkerd.io/) service mesh to route traffic between 2 [Tanzu Kubernetes Grid](https://tanzu.vmware.com/kubernetes-grid), or tkg, clusters.

+We're going to look at this because I see more and more folks looking at either spanning services between clusters or connecting an app in one cluster with a service in another.
+It could be for high availability reasons, in order to isolate workloads with more strict regulatory requirements, or even just to let stateful services run in their own clusters.
+Linkerd provides a secure, and relatively easy, way to do this and I'm going to set it up today.
+I hope you're able to follow along and I'd love to hear if you have any thoughts on the process.

+Thanks!

 ## The Set Up

 What we're using: